alperbek/jgalaxian/README.md

 package](https://github.com/jsseidel/jgalaxian/releases), and then `sudo apt install ./jgalaxian_18.04_1.0.0_amd64.deb`.

-~~Or by snap: `sudo snap install jgalaxian`.~~
+Or by snap: `sudo snap install jgalaxian`.

-NOTE: JGalaxian in the snap store has been made private because the sound stopped working [Issue #13](https://github.com/jsseidel/jgalaxian/issues/13).

 To adjust the scaling either: